JonIsHere242/Stock-Market-LSTM/README.md

 ### Model Optimization
 - Continuous optimization of the Random Forest model to enhance prediction accuracy.
 - Extension of the data repository to include the most recent market data for next-day trading strategies.
+- Further refinement of the genetic programming process to evolve even more effective synthetic indicators.

 ### Backtesting and Performance Analysis
 - Advanced backtesting frameworks to rigorously evaluate model performance using extensive historical data.